sudar-coder321/Car_Vs_Bike_Classification/README.md

 ### Order of Execution

-   1st use the imgdownload.py to download all images (you can play around with the values but 10000-100000 is a reasonable amount)
+    - 1st use the imgdownload.py to download all images (you can play around with the values but 10000-100000 is a reasonable amount)
-   2nd run the displayimages to display the recognized images (optional only for proof)
+    - 2nd run the displayimages to display the recognized images (optional only for proof)

 ## Description
    The imgdownload.py downloads images using the bing web image downloader (since google images had to refresh everytime to take new images and took more time... this was a preferrable option :satisfied:)

-## Installation:-
+## Installation
    There is no particular installation just a python >3 is enough :stuck_out_tongue_winking_eye:

 ## Outputs